skandlab/PUREE/README.md

 ## Running PUREE

-To run PUREE, you will need an access to UNIX-like command line and a Python 3 environment.
+To run PUREE, you will need an access to UNIX-like command line and a Python 3 environment (ideally Python 3.7+).
 Additionally, you may need to install several dependencies.

 ### Dependencies